adembudak/CMakeForImGui/README.md

 ```cmake
 cmake -D Pkg-config=ON -S . -B build
 ```
-This generates a `dearimgui.pc` file in build directory which can be installed and used, like:
+This generates a `dearimgui.pc` file in build directory which can be installed and used:
 ```bash
 c++ -o out main.cpp $(pkg-config --cflags --libs dearimgui)
 ```